Translating inner knowledge into tangible form…

 Guide: Margaret Lindsey, MFA

-Active artmaking usually follows a guided meditation experience with floor mandalas or other tangible focal points.
+In these group sessions, art practices or art games usually follow a guided meditation experience with floor mandalas or other tangible focal points.
 This induces natural non-ordinary states, which often awaken deep sensing states, allowing access to innate knowledge.
 Participants experience expanded states of mind, and shifts in consciousness, during which they connect with information within and without, information which may not normally conscious or readily available.
 Art materials could include: pastels and paper, markers on canvas, colored pencils on paper.
 Longer sessions can include paint or clay.
 Materials are included.
 Groups supply their own snacks and beverages.

 For groups of 4-24.
 1.5 -4 hour sessions.
 No art experience necessary.